chainlynx/google-cloud-centos-workstation/Installing-Configuring-GNOME.md

 - Next, switch back to your user, from root.
 In this instance I SSH'd into this box with the gsa-admin user, the same user I'm setting up the VNC server for, therefore you can simply exit the root user.

    ```$ exit```

   Then run the *vncserver* command to set the password as shown below...

      ![Screenshot](images/Screenshot-2019-09-30_14-47-32-585.png)

-- Now start and enable the VNC service at boot time.
+- Now reload to pick up your new config, enable the VNC service at boot time, and start the VNC server.

    ```
    sudo systemctl daemon-reload